Madeleine Wing Adler

-Madeleine Wing Adler was the first female president of West Chester University in West Chester, Pennsylvania.
-She received a bachelor's degree from Northwestern University and master's degree and Ph.D. in political science from the University of Wisconsin–Madison.
+Madeleine Wing Adler is an American retired academic administrator who was the first female president of West Chester University in Pennsylvania.

-Prior to her West Chester University presidency, she held administrative positions at Framingham State College in Massachusetts, The City University of New York, Queens College, and the CUNY Central Office.
-Adler also has taught at American University and Pennsylvania State University.
+Adler received a bachelor's degree from Northwestern University and master's degree and Ph.D. in political science from the University of Wisconsin–Madison.
+Prior to her West Chester University presidency, she held administrative positions at Framingham State College in Massachusetts, the City University of New York, Queens College, and the CUNY Central Office.
+She has taught at American University and Pennsylvania State University.
+On May 3, 2007, Adler announced her retirement after serving 15 years at West Chester University.

-Adler has served on numerous boards and committees for civic organizations, including Chester County Fund for Women and Girls, the Chester County Historical Society and the National Endowment for the Arts/American Canvas.
-In 1998, Chester County named her its citizen of the year and the Philadelphia Business Journal named her a Woman of Distinction in 2002.
+Adler has served on numerous boards and committees for civic organizations, including Chester County Fund for Women and Girls, the Chester County History Center, and the National Endowment for the Arts/American Canvas.
+In 1998, Chester County named her its citizen of the year, and the Philadelphia Business Journal named her a Woman of Distinction in 2002.

-On May 3, 2007, Adler announced her retirement after serving 15 years at the institution.

-She is a senior associate at The AASCU-Penson Center for Professional Development, and plans will retire to her family's ancestral seaport town of Sandwich, Massachusetts, on Cape Cod.
+She is a senior associate at The AASCU-Penson Center for Professional Development, and plans to retire to her family's ancestral seaport town of Sandwich, Massachusetts, on Cape Cod.